 Duolingo, a free language learning app, certainly knows a thing or two about moving users forward.
 Once I download and open the Duolingo app, I am immediately asked to choose a language, set daily learning goals, and estimate my current skill level.
 I am then thrust right into the process of learning Japanese (the language I chose).

-Some additional tips to optimize your onboarding flow:
+Some additional tips to optimize your app onboarding flow:

 - Include an indicator of the length (a listed number of steps, for example) for transparency

 - Provide a way to opt-out so users can dive right into your service

 - If possible, encourage users to register for a membership, upgrade to a paid subscription, or to make an in-app purchase to increase conversions